silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 ##Q&A

 **NOTICE**:
-* On Jan 9, 2015 Counterparty started reccommending deterministically built Bitcoin Core 0.10.0 binaries from [this Github repo](https://github.com/btcdrak/bitcoin/releases).
+* Since Jan 9, 2015 Counterparty reccommends deterministically built Bitcoin Core 0.10.0 binaries from [this Github repo](https://github.com/btcdrak/bitcoin/releases).
-* It is important to install (or rebuild) a recent 0.10.0 (rc2 or newer) build that uses OpenSSL 1.0.1k (or an version with fixes backported from that OpenSSL source code).
-* Since mid January Federated Node setup scripts from `develop` branch of `counterparty_build` download and install Bitcoin Core v0.10.0 from the above source.
-Starting with counterpartyd v9.49.4 (when released) users should exclusively use Bitcoin Core v0.10.0 releases.
+* Since mid January Federated Node setup scripts from `develop` branch of `counterparty_build` download and install the current Bitcoin Core v0.10.0 binary from the above source.
+Starting with counterparty-lib v9.49.4 users should exclusively use Bitcoin Core v0.10.0 releases.
+They are deterministically built using the Gitian build process and statically linked, so OpenSSL updates on the OS level are independent of these binaries.

 **Q: What's this?**

 A: Various binaries of Bitcoin Core 0.10.0 with jmcorgan addrindex patch.
 It's very similar to what I put on the other page with binaries I built [here](https://github.com/rippler/btc-jmcorgan-addrindex-v0.9.2.0-fca268c-beta), but the only difference is that Bitcoin Core is v0.10.0.

 These can be used with [counterpartyd](https://github.com/CounterpartyXCP/counterpartyd) for Windows, Debian and Raspbian, but they can also be used stand-alone (but if you wanted to do that you'd probably want to download Bitcoin Core from the usual place like bitcoin.org rather than have a patched version).
+Since there are deterministically precompiled binaries available above, I recommend that those be used instead (except for Raspbian, because they are no binaries for it at the above site).
+This simple [cheat sheet](http://cryptoprophecies.com/blog/counterparty-lib-cheat-sheet/) can be used to help you figure out how to configure bitcoin core, counterparty-server and counterparty-client.

+If you use the Counterparty Federated Node Build script, **refer to its own documentation** because it does things differently to the stand-alone counterparty-lib, and also as indicated at the very top, it installs Bitcoin Core binaries on its own.

 **Q: Where did source code come from and how did you build the binaries?**